 Day 1: Blantyre

-Arrival at the airport of Blantyre where you are met by your local driver-guide or you take over the rental car we have pre-booked for you.
+Arrive at Blantyre Airport where you are met by your local driver-guide or you collect the rental car we have pre-booked for you.

 The Protea Hotels Ryalls is situated not too far from the airport.
 Here, you enjoy your first evening in Malawi.